Declare external Resources in mdp / tpr files.

 its DensityFittingParameters that are in turn built from DensityFittingOptions.

-#2 Updated by Erik Lindahl about 1 month ago
+#2 Updated by Erik Lindahl over 1 year ago

 Commenting here instead to avoid creating noise in Gerrit!